FabriceCastel/gvcci/README.md

 ## macOS iTerm users

 You're in luck because that's my setup and I've made it easy to use `gvcci` with it.
-You can run ```iterm_lazy.sh [img_path]``` for an easy one-step extract palette + generate iTerm profile + update iTerm profile + update wallpaper.
+You can run ```./iterm_lazy.sh [img_path]``` for an easy one-step extract palette + generate iTerm profile + update iTerm profile + update wallpaper.
 You will need a recent version of iTerm (one that supports dynamic profiles) for this to work.

 ## Roadmap/TODO List